Definitions styling

 Last updated

-Capitals style — Choose how defined terms look throughout the document: initial caps, all caps, or “as is”, i.e. exactly copy the capitalisation of the concept labels of each respective concept.
+Capitals style — Choose how defined terms look throughout the document: initial caps, all caps, or “as is”, i.e. exactly copy the capitalisation of the of each respective concept.

 … and a term consisting of multiple words — When enabling initial caps capitals style, you can choose how a term consisting of multiple words will be capitalised: only the first word or every word.